donghyun0224/SCSC_Linux_2019/Presentation.md

   - Less efficient(Slower)
   - Indirect HW access

-Good for trying out a new OS.
+Good for testing a new OS with minimized risk.
-Not for everyday use.

 ---